From Genesis To Reunion Revelation?

 The BBC story also quoted Collins as saying, “If it doesn’t happen, it would just be because there are too many things in the way.”

-Most of Collins’ own 2006 diary could well be taken up with adding to his film score for Disney’s “Tarzan,” which is being rewritten for a Broadway musical.
+Most of Collins’ own 2006 diary could well be taken up with work on his score for Disney’s “Tarzan,” which is being rewritten for a Broadway musical.

-However, the reunion story took on a little more substance when Collins echoed Giddings’ comments on the general bonhomie that exists between the band’s former members.
+However, the reunion story took on a little more substance when Collins echoed Giddings’ comments on the general goodwill between the band’s former members.

 “Just because we don’t play in the same band any more doesn’t mean we don’t see each other and enjoy each other’s company,” Collins told The Independent.
 He went on to say he’d play in a band with Gabriel “in a second” if he was asked.